Find the right journal for your manuscript

-Select the journal that suits your research best from over 2,600 Springer publications.
+Select the journal that suits your research best from over 2,500 publications.

-The Springer Journal Suggester uses semantic technology to help you quickly choose the Springer journal that is right for your paper.
+Our Journal Suggester uses semantic technology to help you quickly choose a journal that is right for your paper.

 Guidelines with regard to content, style and submission procedure are journal specific and can be found on the individual journal’s homepage.

-Select a journal and then please follow the "Instructions For Authors" given at the journal's homepage.
+Select a journal and then please follow the "Submission guidelines" given at the journal's homepage.